Cognitive behavioral therapy (CBT) can help many people deal with chronic back pain.

 It is believed that changing your thoughts about pain can change how your body responds to pain.

 You may not be able to stop physical pain from happening.
 But, with practice, you can control how your mind manages the pain.
-An example is changing a negative thought, such as "I can't do anything anymore," to a more positive thought, such as "I dealt with this before and I can do it again."
+An example is changing a negative thought, such as "I cannot do anything anymore," to a more positive thought, such as "I dealt with this before and I can do it again."

 A therapist using CBT will help you learn to: